The Negative て形: ~なくて & ~ないで

 I want you to not smoke.

-I hate students who all they do is have fun instead of doing their homework.
+I hate students who only have fun instead of doing their homework.

 I worked instead of drinking alcohol.

-It is also possible to see this pattern expanded to more complex sentences in which each clause has a different agent (doer), and in each case, what they don’t do is contrary to what the speaker would have hoped.
-If two inactions are merely being compared and placed next to each other with no ill intent involved by the agents, then only ~なくて is grammatical.
+Nuance ii may be expanded to more complex sentences in which each clause has a different agent (doer).
+In each clause, what the agent does not do is contrary to the speaker’s expectation.
+If two inactions are merely being compared and placed next to each other with no implicit misgivings towards the agents, then only ~なくて becomes grammatical.

-Rosa didn’t go to work, and Raeann also didn’t go to work.
+Rosa-san didn’t go to work, and Raeann-san also didn’t go to work.

-Raeann didn’t eat breakfast, and Rafael didn’t eat dinner.
+Raeann-san didn’t eat breakfast, and Rafael-kun didn’t eat dinner.

-iii. ~ないで may also indicate casual relation, but unlike ~なくて, it is paired with volitional verbs only.
+iii. ~ないで may also indicate a causal relation, but unlike ~なくて, it is paired with volitional verbs only.
 The result Y happens from the agent (doer) not doing X.

-This usage of ~ないで does happen to overlap with ~なくて.
-If you use ~ないで, you are emphasizing the verbal elements of the sentence.
-There is a sort of impulse about the statement, with the consequence of still not doing it being what brings about Y. If you use ~なくて, you are emphasizing the adjectival/static elements of the sentence.
-As a matter of fact, not doing X or X not happening brought about Y. Interestingly enough, ~なくて is thought to be more emotional because of this.
+Nuance iii ~ないで does happen to overlap with ~なくて.
+If you use ~ないで, you are emphasizing the dynamic/verbal element(s) of the sentence.
+There is a sort of impulse about the statement – the consequence of purposeful inaction is what brings about Y. If you use ~なくて, you are emphasizing the static/adjectival element(s) of the sentence – not doing X, or X not happening, consequentially brings about Y.

 I had too much fun, didn’t study at all, and ended up failing (as a result).